John W. Slayton: Political career

 In the fall of 1910, Slayton stood as the candidate of the Socialist Party for Governor of Pennsylvania.
-Slayton received over 9600 votes in the race, good enough for a third-place finish in Allegany County, although well behind the 48,000 garnered by the winning candidate, Republican John K. Tener.
+Slayton received over 9,600 votes in the race, good enough for a third-place finish in Allegany County, although well behind the 48,000 garnered by the winning candidate, Republican John K. Tener.
 However, due to the fact that the Democratic vote was split between a "Keystone Reform" candidate and the candidate of the regular Democratic Party, the Democrats finished fourth in Allegany County.
 Under Pennsylvania state law, this gave the Socialist Party the third line on the state ballot and a quota of watchers at the polls to which the Democrats ordinarily would have been entitled, thus making fraudulent undercounting of the Socialist vote more difficult in the future.

 In 1916, Slayton was a candidate for the governing National Executive Committee of the Socialist Party, but he was eliminated from consideration after the first ballot.
-He received 2,714 votes in the referendum of party members, finishing just 23rd of 31 candidates.
+He received 2,714 votes in the referendum of party members, finishing 23rd of 31 candidates.

-Slayton ran for Congress a second time in 1924, standing as a Socialist in the state's 35th District.
-Two years later, he made a second attempt at becoming Pennsylvania's Governor, again on the Socialist Party ticket.
+Slayton ran for Congress a second time in 1924 in the state's 35th District.
+Two years later, he made a second attempt at becoming Pennsylvania's Governor.

-Despite his various political candidacies, Slayton is best remembered as having been one of the Socialist Party's team of professional touring agitators — individuals who would be booked through the National Office of the SPA to deliver speeches or engage in public debates, which were akin to a spectator sport in the era before radio, television, or motion pictures.
+Despite his various political candidacies, Slayton is best remembered as having been one of the Socialist Party's team of professional touring agitators — individuals who would be booked through the National Office of the SPA to deliver speeches or engage in public debates.
 During the course of his career as a public speaker, Slayton toured the breadth of the United States twice, speaking in 46 of the 48 states and defending the Socialist position in 132 debates.

 Death and legacy

-John Slayton died on June 5, 1935 in Pittsburgh, Pennsylvania at the age of 72.
+Slayton died on June 5, 1935, in Pittsburgh, at the age of 72.
 He was remembered at the time of his death for being "nationally known as an impressive and eloquent speaker."

-Slayton was survived by a wife, four daughters, and a son.
+He was survived by his wife, four daughters, and a son.